Mathematics of gene regulatory networks:

 Some years ago I collaborated with the lab of Kat Hadjantonakis at MSK (so literally a block from my office), to implement the gastrulation micropattern assay for the mouse embryonic stem cells.
 We continue to collaborate through shared postdocs on the blastocyst lineage decision, mentioned above, and visualizing some of the morphogens in live blastocysts.

 The lab of Elly Tanaka in Vienna is well known for their studies of limb regeneration in salamanders (axolotl’s technically).
 This is a fascinating process in which terminally differentiated cells, dedifferentiate to recapitulate in part the normal developmental program that patterns the limb.
 Manipulations during regeneration can give rise to supernumerary digits and entire forearms (see her various reviews).
-The symmetry of the regenerated parts follows phenomenological rules with strong homologies with fly, that already known to Bateson in the late 19th century (LINK HEeald).
+The symmetry of the regenerated parts follows phenomenological rules with strong homologies with fly, that were already known to Bateson in the late 19th century (LINK HEeald).
 Regeneration is a challenging problem for those interested in pattern formation since the prepattern present during normal development is lacking.

 Another focus of the Tanaka lab are neural cysts, that develop from single stem cells seeded in a 3D matrix.
 After induction of neural fates corresponding to the hindbrain along the AP axis the cysts express floor plate markers that intensify initially in salt and pepper configuration, and then aggregate into one or more compact regions.
 Intra-cyst communication is likely via BMP and its inhibitors.
 For me, this is an ideal system to develop geometric models of spatial structures in a context where the number of patterns is tightly limited.